opencomputeproject/HWMgmt-OCP-Profiles/HWMgmt/OCPServiceBaselineUsageGuide.md

 ```

 ## Get manager network protocols

-The `ManagerNetworkProtocol` resource settings for the external protocol provided by the service.
-For the full schema definition, see the `For the full schema definition, see the `ManagerNetworkProtocol` section of the reference guide in the [*Redfish Data Model Specification*](#dsp0268).

 To retrieve information about the manager's supported protocols and their configuration, perform a `GET` operation on the `ManagerNetworkProtocol` resource for that manager: